 Sign Language Interpreting / Transcribing

-Student Life Disability Services will coordinate interpreting and/or transcribing services for deaf or hard of hearing students registered with the office.
+Student Life Disability Services will coordinate interpreting and/or transcribing services for D/deaf or hard of hearing students registered with the office.
 Sign language interpreting and transcribing services are available for all university activities.

-All Disability Services interpreters and transcribers are interviewed by the Interpreter/Transcriber Coordinator and are selected based on an assessment of interpreting/transliterating skills, experience in a post-secondary setting, and the ability to handle the level of discourse common in a university settings.
+All Disability Services interpreters and transcribers are selected based on an assessment of interpreting/transliterating skills, experience in a post-secondary setting, and the ability to handle the level of discourse common in a university settings.
 All Disability Services staff interpreters are RID-NAD certified.
 All staff CART providers are NCRA certified.
 Transcribers are trained using Typewell, C-Print and/or CART systems.
 A transcriber provides real-time transcription in the classroom and at events for the student who is Deaf/Hard of Hearing.
 The student can view the real-time transcription via a mobile device or laptop from anywhere within the classroom.

 The Ohio State University and Greater Columbus Area offer a variety of opportunities for Deaf Community interaction both on and off campus.
 Reference the Campus and Community Resources page for more information.
 Note that resources listed are not exhaustive of all resources available in the community.